wlads/reefpoints/source/posts/2013-11-05-design-patterns-command-pattern.md

 While those are fine gems of wisdom, today we'll be covering one of the most overlooked teachings in football: the power of **Command** pattern.

+The **Command** design pattern intends to separate and decouple an object of invocation from the object that receives the message of invocation.
+We will encapsulate all pertinent information of a method and execute the method at a later time.
+Essentially, the **Command** pattern gives us the ability to queue a series of operations for a later time.
+Let's dig in.

 ## Put me in, Coach!